EspeuteClement/ASE2GMS/README.md

-# Aseprite to Game maker studio 2 exporter
+# Aseprite to Gamemaker Studio 2 exporter

 This is a work in progress extension for Aseprite that allows you to export sprites directly into the Gamemaker Studio 2 engine, version 2.3.0.529.